rocketrobin777/fft_lu_ct/README.md

 # How to use?

+Step 0: Copy all files and paste in "FFT_Test"-folder.
+Otherwise Arduiono IDE will show warning after start.

 Step 1: Start "fourier_setup.py", create your testsignal "y". "n" must be an integer multiple of the sample rate "N" e.g. n = 1024, N = 128.

 Step 2: You can choose between